Jeff-Bouchard/DMSS/DESIGN.md

                 +-------+
 ```

-Alice is responsible for setting up the system and creating the documents that will be given to the trustees when one or more of the trigger conditions is met.
+Alice is responsible for setting up the system and creating the documents that will be given to the trustees when one or more of the trigger conditions are met.

 Bob, Charlie and Dana are responsible for constructing and decrypting the data when they're notified by the DMSS system.